 THE BEST WEBSITE ACCESSIBILITY CHECKLIST, EVER.

-It’s nearing the end of 2020, and we could all agree that online communication and collaboration has never been as critical as it is right now.
+It’s nearing the end of 2020, and we could all agree that online communication and collaboration have never been as critical as it is right now.
 COVID-19 has forced everyone to re-evaluate how we buy groceries, order food, or even schedule a much-needed doctor’s appointment.

 The largest population needing access to the internet are people with disabilities.
 The CDC states that over 61 million people in the United States are living with a disability.
 That’s over 25% of the country’s population.

 An accessible and ADA-compliant website benefits everyone and creates an inclusive space that is equal for all.
-You might not know where to start, so we’ve created a website accessibility checklist to determine if you are compliant under the ADA and following best practices towards website accessibility.
+You might not know where to start, so we’ve created a website accessibility checklist to determine if you are compliant with the ADA and following best practices for website accessibility.

 - Build your task force.
 As you identify goals and build efforts towards digital inclusion, you will need support and dialogue to formulate and executive your accessibility program.